-Many visitors know about the desolate stretches of beach available along the Padre Island National Seashore near Corpus Christi.
-And, thousands of tourists flock to the sandy shores of South Padre Island each year.
-However, few people realize there is a beach which combines the qualities of these two popular Texas beaches.
+While residents and visitors alike usually know about the desolate stretches of beach along the Padre Island National Seashore near Corpus Christi and thousands visit the resort shores of South Padre Island each year, Boca Chica receives surprisingly few visitors each year.

 Boca Chica Beach sits on a sandy peninsula separated from Mexico by the Rio Grande River and detached from South Padre Island by the Brazos Santiago Pass.
 Technically part of the Lower Rio Grande Valley National Wildlife Refuge, which is managed by the U.S. Fish & Wildlife Service, the eight-mile beach at Boca Chica fronts tidal salt flats, mangrove marshes, and clay dunes called lomas.